Why Trump’s peace plan is so existentially terrifying for Hamas

 Those feelings will deepen and fire more violence unless they can see a near prospect of real emancipation because of a return to genuine peace talks and the close vision of a Palestinian state.

-Hamas has always used violence to destroy that hope and, in the last timed terrorist attacks against Israeli civilians, precisely to blow up diplomatic advances.
+Hamas has always used violence to destroy that hope – and blow up diplomatic advances at the same time.

 Hamas has a record of causing chaos and surfing its waves.
 It is unlikely to give that up – and Israel is just as unlikely to offer the hope to Palestinians to end the occupation that gave rise to the Islamic Resistance Movement in the first place.